Reading Time: 8 mins

 “Try to focus on the camera when you’re speaking to a virtual crowd.
 Doing so initiates eye contact with your audience and makes you look more credible, trustworthy, and attentive.”

 We all know eye contact is important.
 And this “golden tip” is endorsed by many public speaking experts, including TED’s Director of Speaker Coaching.
-What more evidence do you need?
+What more evidence do you need, right?

 The death of eye contact